-Choosing a moving company is one of the first steps to consider during the moving process.
+Choosing a well reviewed moving company is one of the first steps to consider during the moving process.
 In fact, hiring a mover is not something that should be taken lightly, as there are numerous unprofessional individuals out there whose primary goal is to take your money.
 Perhaps they may indeed be in the business of moving, but a lack of proper licensing may place your meticulous planning and your belongings at risk.

 This is one of the many reasons why knowing how to choose a moving company is a must!